opacam/Cohen3/docs/contributor_setup.rst

     $ pycodestyle coherence --statistics --ignore=E402
     $ pylint -E coherence --rcfile=.pylintrc
-    $ nosetests --with-coverage --cover-erase --cover-package=coherence --cover-html
+    $ py.test -v --cov=coherence --cov-report=term-missing tests

 6. Check that the test coverage hasn't dropped:

-    The last command of the above point (nosetests), will print a report at the end of the tests (or you can check the results via your web browser: check the created folder "cover" and visualize the index.htm file for a nice report).
+    The last command of the above point (py.test), will print a report at the end of the tests (or you can check the results via your web browser: check the created folder "cover" and visualize the index.htm file for a nice report).
 Check that coverage percent against the coverage before the